abhijithneilabraham/MLcourse/day1.md

 A label is the thing we're predicting.
 It can be the price of a product, class probability in a classification.

 ### Regression Vs Classification
+</br>Supervised learning problems can be further grouped into regression and classification problems.

+<h3>Classification:</h3> </br> A classification problem is when the output variable is a category, such as “red” or “blue” or “disease” and “no disease”.
+<h3>Regression:</h3> </br> A regression problem is when the output variable is a real value, such as “dollars” or “weight”.

 A regression model is used to predict continuous values.